rskmoi/namedivider-python/README.md

 ## 💡 Why NameDivider?

 In Japanese applications (business systems, academic research, etc.), names are often stored as single strings like `"菅義偉"` or `"田中真紀子"`.
 NameDivider solves the complex problem of automatically dividing these into family and given names with exceptionally high accuracy.

+Unlike cloud-based AI solutions, NameDivider processes all data locally — no external API calls, no data transmission, and full privacy control.

 ```python
 # Before